++[no]tcflag

-- +[no]tcflag This option sets [or does not set] the TC (TrunCation) bit in the query.
+This option sets [or does not set] the TC (TrunCation) bit in the query.
 The default is +notcflag.
-This bit is ignored by the server for QUERY. - +[no]tcp This option uses [or does not use] TCP when querying name servers.
+This bit is ignored by the server for QUERY.

++[no]tcp

+This option indicates whether to use TCP when querying name servers.
 The default behavior is to use UDP unless a type any or ixfr=N query is requested, in which case the default is TCP.
+AXFR queries always use TCP.

++timeout=T

-AXFR queries always use TCP. - +timeout=T This option sets the timeout for a query to T seconds.
+This option sets the timeout for a query to T seconds.
 The default timeout is 5 seconds.
+An attempt to set T to less than 1 is silently set to 1.

++[no]tls

+This option indicates whether to use DNS over TLS (DoT) when querying name servers.
+When this option is in use, the port number defaults to 853.

++[no]topdown

+This feature is related to dig +sigchase, which is obsolete and has been removed.
+Use delv instead.

++[no]trace

-An attempt to set T to less than 1 is silently set to 1. - +[no]topdown This feature is related to dig +sigchase, which is obsolete and has been removed.
-Use delv instead. - +[no]trace This option toggles tracing of the delegation path from the root name servers for the name being looked up.
+This option toggles tracing of the delegation path from the root name servers for the name being looked up.
 Tracing is disabled by default.
 When tracing is enabled, dig makes iterative queries to resolve the name being looked up.
 It follows referrals from the root servers, showing the answer from each server that was used to resolve the lookup.